yayayahahaha/Pixiv-Downloader/README.md

 ## How to use

-1. npm install
+1. pnpm install
 2. modified the input.json file
 3. npm run dev
 4. just wait
 5. tada!